One Life to Live storylines (2000–2013): 2006

 Hugh Hughes learned that Paige and Spencer were his biological parents.
 Just after Hugh found out about that, there was a major car accident involving the car in which he was traveling with John McBain.
 Michael McBain went with Bo to identify the body and it turned out to be John.
 Everybody thought that John had died.
 However, later, everyone soon learned that John was the one in a hospital burn unit, and Hugh was the casualty.
 After being released to a sterile environment, John failed to take his medication properly, forcing Natalie to put it in his food.
 John discovered what Natalie was doing, and they broke up.

 Cristian's return from the dead didn't thrill the art world, so Cris became a boxer.
 New arrival Vincent Jones (One Life to Live) became Cris' manager, but was working to make it look as though Cris botched a fight.
 Cris lost his boxing career, and Vincent was cleared of all charges.
 However, Layla was not willing to forgive Vincent, until after an encounter with death.
 A racist arsonist began targeting Llanview, causing the death of Ted Osbourne and the catatonic state of Evangeline Williamson.
 Vincent, Layla, Adriana and Rex were almost killed and all were shocked to learn that ex-baseball player Tate Harmon was the arsonist.
 Tate was apprehended and sent to prison.

 Starr Manning found new love with a boy named Cole Thornhart.
 After a roid rage on Cole's part, Cole was arrested, and the Mannings were baffled to discover that Cole was the son of Marty Saybrooke and Patrick Thornhart.
 With their parents forbidding them to see each other, Starr and Cole eventually continued their relationship in secret.
 Overcoming several roadblocks, Cole and Starr got their happy ending during prom night.
 Due to the threat of Lee Ramsey, Todd set plans to move his family to Hawaii, forcing Starr to have one last special night with Cole.
-Cole and Starr made love for the first time, but were interrupted by Todd.
+Cole and Starr had sex for the first time, but were interrupted by Todd.
 Surviving Todd's multiple beatings, Cole was again forbidden from seeing Starr.
 But Starr soon learned that she was pregnant, and telling Cole, ran away.
 Todd caught up with them, with Blair learning the truth.
 Wanting Marcie and Michael to adopt her baby, Starr began fighting with Cole, who wanted to keep the baby as a legacy of his deceased parents.
 Cole came clean with Todd about the pregnancy, and the two worked together to prevent Starr from giving the baby away.